Gonbee2017/atat/README.md

 Separete switches and parameters with spaces or tabs.
 In the following list, switches are indicated in lowercase, and parameters are indicated in uppercase.
-Also, if there are multiple choices on the switch, separate them with vertical bars.
+Also, if there're multiple choices on the switch, separate them with vertical bars.

 * key down|up|press *KEY*<br/>